BOUCHERON 1937 Paris Art Deco Bracelet In 18Kt Gold With 5.44 Ctw Diamonds & Rubies

 A bracelet designed by Boucheron.

-Diamonds: Mount in flush pave settings, with 28 old European round cut diamonds with a total weight of 2.80 carats, white colorless E/F color, VS clarity.
+Diamonds: Mount in flush pave settings, with 28 old European round cut diamonds with a total weight of about 2.80 carats, white colorless E/F color, VS clarity.

 Weight: 66.85 Grams, (42.85 Dwt).